Who is Zanele Muholi?

 Faces and Phases

 In the 18th century, botany pictures show several plants plucked from their natural habitat, thus erasing any cultural or social context.
-This practice highlights the Western discovery of an object and not acknowledging its long-lasting existence.
+This practice highlights the Western discovery of an object and does not acknowledge its long-lasting existence.

 In this project, Muholi uses this history and likens it to depicting the LGBTI community in South Africa.
 While there was a drastic increase in the national representation of black queer individuals, the artist felt that it is still an erasure of crucial context.
 These individuals are depicted in the same way as the botanical imageries.
 There is an upsurge in visibility in Western consumption, but no focus is accorded to the misery and systematic subjugation these individuals face in post-apartheid in South Africa.